 Shipway, R., 2010.
 On the run: perspectives on long distance running.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: